-Clinic Director, Registered Acupuncturist & Chinese Herbalist, Nutritional Medicine, Muskulo-skeletal Therapist
+Clinic Director, Registered Acupuncturist & Chinese Herbalist, Registered Nurse, Nutritional Medicine, Muskulo-skeletal Therapist

-Stephen is the Clinic Director of Kenmore Centre for Health.
-Stephen has been working in and studying health continuously for over 30 years.
+Stephen is the Clinic Director of Kenmore Centre for Health in Brisbane.
+Stephen has been working in and studying health continuously for over 35 years.
 Before studying Chinese Medicine Stephen worked as a Registered Nurse where he gained a firm foundation in both the benefits and shortcomings of conventional medicine.
-More recently Stephen has completed a Master of Public Health at the University of Queensland where he completed a research project investigating acupuncture education standards and dry needling.
+Stephen has a Master of Public Health from the University of Queensland where he completed a research project investigating acupuncture education standards and dry needling.
 Stephen utilises the Traditional Chinese Medical model as the main model for understanding health and illness, and uses Acupuncture, Auricular Medicine, Muskulo-Skeletal Therapy, Chinese Herbal Medicine, Structural Balancing and Nutritional Medicine in his practice.

 Stephen is a former National President of the Australian Acupuncture and Chinese Medicine Association (AACMA).
 In addition to his clinical practice he also consults on educational, practice and ethical standards for Acupuncture and Chinese herbal medicine.
-Stephen is an invited speaker for the 2013 World Federation of Acupuncture Societies (WFAS) conference and is a member of the WFAS 2013 scientific and academic committee.
+Stephen was an invited speaker for the 2013 World Federation of Acupuncture Societies (WFAS) conference and was a member of the WFAS 2013 scientific and academic committee.
 Stephen was the practitioner member for Queensland appointed to the inaugural Chinese Medicine Board of Australia from 2011 to June 2014, where he served as the chair of the Policy, Standards and Guidelines Advisory Committee.

-Stephen established the Kenmore Acupuncture Clinic (now Kenmore Centre for Health) in 1987.
+Stephen established the Kenmore Acupuncture Clinic (now Kenmore Centre for Health) with Linda Janz in 1987.

 Articles and publications by Stephen: